ioiooi/notes/docs/programming/unix-time.md

 $differenceInSeconds = $unixTime2 - $unixTime1;
 ```

-## C#
+## C\#

 [Microsoft Docs - DateTime](https://docs.microsoft.com/en-us/dotnet/api/system.datetime)

-In C#, you can work with Unix Time using the DateTime class.
+In C#, you can work with Unix Time using the `DateTime` class.
 Unix Time is represented as the number of seconds or milliseconds since January 1, 1970.

-### Getting Current Unix Epoch Time in C#
+### Getting Current Unix Epoch Time*

 ```csharp
 // Current Unix Epoch Time in seconds